exonum/exonum-doc/src/get-started/java-binding.md

 Exonum includes a [standard implementation][standard-supervisor-rustdoc] of the supervisor service.
 See its documentation to learn how to invoke the re-configuration process of a started service instance.
+Also, consider using the standard client application — [`exonum-launcher`][exonum-launcher].

 A service that does not need the same protocol for its reconfiguration as for consensus reconfiguration may implement it itself as a set of transactions.